pme123/play-binding-form/README.md

 * Shared: Scala
 * Client: ScalaJS / Binding.scala

-Next to that I use it for experimenting with stuff I need for work, like Kafka.

 # Work is in progress and there are lots of loose ends!

 # Web Client